kavgan/stanford-parse-naf/README.md

 This step will create a directory called target/ which contains various directories and files.
 Most importantly, there you will find the module executable:

-stantord-pos-3.2.0.jar
+stantord-parse-3.2.0.jar

-The version reflects the API version of Stanford-coreNLP used to create this module.
+The version reflects the API version of Stanford-CoreNLP used to create this module.

 This executable contains every dependency the module needs, so it is completely portable as long as you have a JVM 1.7 installed.